 Before I dive into my hike to abandoned B-52s at Edwards AFB, it’s important to note that you can’t access the base or the planes unless you have a military ID.
+They are located inside the gate and there isn’t a way to access them without coming on Edwards Air Force Base.

 Near Rogers Dry Lake Bed are two B-52s and a B-58.
 I actually didn’t know what the B-58 was until further research.
 Obviously, the abandoned B-52s at Edwards AFB were just placed there and did not crash.
 But why are they even there?
 Unlike most hiking posts, this hike to the abandoned B-52s at Edwards AFB has lots of plane facts too.